Polk County, Oregon

 Hi.
 I was told the Polk County Extension can help me acquire a caterpillar (Cinnabar?) that will eat the tansy that has exploded across our property this summer.
 Am I barking up the correct tree?

-Polk County Oregon about 3 years ago
+Polk County OR over 4 years ago